 While chlamydia is almost exclusively transferred during intercourse, “The Clap,” as gonorrhea is sometimes known, can be transferred by any of the body’s orifices: penis, vagina, anus, mouth or eye.
 Gonorrhea occurs together with chlamydia so often that dual treatment of both diseases is often recommended, even if a chlamydia test hasn’t been performed.
 Gonorrhea can be transmitted without penetration and even when sharing sex toys.
 It can cause blindness in newborn babies born to mothers with gonorrhea, and babies may even develop deadly joint and blood infections.

-Treatment: Antibiotics can treat and cure gonorrhea, however there are strains of gonorrhea today that are becoming antibiotic-resistant.
+Treatment: Antibiotics can treat and cure even the worst std, including gonorrhea, however, there are strains of gonorrhea today that are becoming antibiotic-resistant.

 Treatment: Antiviral drugs, which shorten outbreaks and decrease infectiousness; medication to relieve symptoms (redness, itchiness, tingling).